atifaziz/TryParsers/README.md

-The .NET Standard has a number of static `TryParse` methods on types like [`Int32`][int], [`Int64`][long], [`Double`][double], [`DateTime`][dt] and so on, that make their use in expressions and functional code like LINQ queries impossible.
+The .NET Standard has a number of static `TryParse` methods on types like [`Int32`][int], [`Int64`][long], [`Double`][double], [`DateTime`][dt] and so on, that make their use in LINQ query expressions impossible.
 That's because they return their result in two parts: one in the return value (a Boolean indicating whether the parse was successful) and another in an output parameter (the parsed value).

 TryParsers is a tiny library, which can also be embedded as one or two C# files, that turns `TryParse` methods into functions that return their result